walmartlabs/active-status/README.md

 This largely eliminates the use of the library on Windows platforms.

+In addition, the library uses italic font for completed jobs ... but even on OS X, neither Terminal.app nor iTerm.app supports italics out of the box; this [post](https://alexpearce.me/2014/05/italics-in-iterm2-vim-tmux/) explains how to setup italics.

 #### Terminal width

 The library currently doesn't know about the width of the terminal; it will output any job summary text provided, and